-A match consist of the regular playing time and, if necessary, extra time and a penalty shoot-out.
+A match consists of the regular playing time and, if necessary, extra time and a penalty shoot-out.

-The duration of the game shall be 2×15 minutes effective playing time (4.3.3).
+The duration of the match shall be $2 \times 15$ minutes effective playing time (4.3.3 Play interruption).

-4.3.2 At half time
+- 4.3.2 At half time

 - The interval shall be five minutes.

 - The team shall change ends.

 - The water referees shall not change sides.

-4.3.3 Play interruption
+- 4.3.3 Play interruption